conda/conda/docs/source/building/variants.rst

 This would yield a pinning of ``>=1.11,<1.12``

 You can also pass the minimum or maximum version directly.
-These arguments supercede the ``min_pin`` and ``max_pin`` arguments and are thus mutually exclusive.
+These arguments supersede the ``min_pin`` and ``max_pin`` arguments and are thus mutually exclusive.